apache/jackrabbit-site/src/site/markdown/creating-releases.md

 to the Jackrabbit KEYS file.

 1. [Generate a code signing key](http://www.apache.org/dev/release-signing.html#generate)
     using your @apache.org address as the email and "CODE SIGNING KEY" as the comment.
+Also make sure it has been sent to a public key server.
 2. The Jackrabbit KEYS file is managed in https://dist.apache.org/repos/dist/release/jackrabbit/KEYS.
 To modify the file, first checkout the dist directory:

         svn checkout https://dist.apache.org/repos/dist/release/jackrabbit